Giving Baby Up for Adoption Without Father's Consent in FL

 First, call 1-800-ADOPTION.
 Because everyone’s situation is different, talking with an adoption specialist about what’s going on will give you a clearer understanding of whether or not you can give a baby up for adoption without the father’s consent in Florida.

-Calling us is free, and you’re never obligated to choose adoption.
+Calling us is free, and we’ll help you understand the benefits of adoption in your situation.
 We’re here 24/7 to answer your questions and help you understand how adoption with our agency can work for you.

 Adoption without parental consent in Florida is possible in some circumstances, but we can’t provide a solid answer for you here.
 As with many aspects in the adoption process, whether adoption without a father’s consent is legal is determined on a case-by-case basis.